Flynn-Primrose/Zoonosim/README.md

       - duration for severely symptomatic cases to recover
     - sev2die
       - duration from severely symptomatic to death
+    - quar
+      - duration of quarantine for humans
+    - diag
+      - duration of a diagnosis for humans
   - flock
     - exp2inf
       - duration from exposure to infectious